Trauma research at Ulm University

 German Trauma Foundation

-The German Trauma Foundation was founded in Ulm in 2015 and is dedicated to the improvement of the care for trauma patients.
-The Foundation supports projects that raise the general understanding of trauma and promote the exchange of experiences between institutions and those actively involved in trauma research and treatment.
+The German Trauma Foundation (Deutsche Traumastiftung) was founded in Ulm in 2015 and is dedicated to the improvement of the care for trauma patients.
+The Foundation supports projects that raise the general understanding of trauma and promotes the exchange of experiences between institutions and those actively involved in trauma research and treatment.
 A central effort is the prevention and treatment of the consequences of psychological and physical trauma.